3 Ways to Debug Tech’s Diversity Gap in 2021

 1. Give Every Student Access to Computer Science Classes

-Because the public education system in the U.S. depends heavily on local control, it’s impossible to design and implement sweeping changes to curricula in one fell swoop.
+Because the U.S. public education system depends heavily on local control, it’s impossible to design and implement sweeping changes to curricula in one fell swoop.
 National standards like Common Core and testing-focused federal programs like No Child Left Behind often leave little room for enrichment classes or electives.

-In some cases, nonprofits and businesses are stepping in to fill the gap; for instance, this year Google pledged $25 million to support programs that help Black and Latino students have access to computer science education.
+In some cases, nonprofits and businesses are stepping in to fill the gap.
+For instance, Google pledged $25 million to support programs that help Black and Latino students access computer science education.
 But a charity initiative here or there isn’t likely to create broad-based change.

 2. Expand the Scope of Nonprofits

 We’ve certainly been entering the Era of the Nonprofit for the past few years, and nonprofits that aim to teach coding to women and people of color abound.
-(A few examples: #YesWeCode.
-Girls Who Code.
-Black Girls Code.)
+A few examples:

-Lack of access to training isn’t the only issues these groups face.
-In the case of underprivileged youth, for instance, a major challenge is the limited access some of these underrepresented students have to computers.
+Lack of access to training isn’t the only issue these groups face.
+For instance, in the case of underprivileged youth, a major challenge is the limited access some of these underrepresented students have to computers.

 A 2019 study published in Nature found that nearly half of women in science leave after having their first child, compared to 23% of men.
 Clearly, something needs to be done to better support parents in STEM fields, particularly working mothers.

 There are a number of ways to support and retain female and minority coders, starting with simply calling out their accomplishments and good ideas.
-Nonprofits that encourage professional networking, like Women Who Code, can certainly help women find their tribe in the industry, but in the end, it will be up to tech companies themselves to enact policies to retain female talent.
+Nonprofits that encourage professional networking, like Women Who Code, can certainly help women find their tribe in the industry.
+Still, in the end, it will be up to tech companies themselves to enact policies to retain female talent.